Surviving Imperial Intrigues: Korea’s Struggle for Neutrality amid Empires, 1882–1907

 While neutralization is the focal point of the book, Jin also analyzes Korea’s complex and layered relations with China, Japan, Russia, and the United States, within the overall framework of Sino-Japanese, Anglo-Russian, and Russo-Japanese rivalries.
 A periphery state in the contemporary international system, Korea was forced to navigate through intricate diplomatic relations with major imperial powers.
 Jin skillfully directs his academic lens toward understanding the stories behind Korea’s contentious relations and the rivalries among the powers.
 The timespan of his study stretching from 1882 to 1907 reflects his unique periodization that offers a groundbreaking view of Korean diplomatic history from a more regional geography paradigm.
 In recent years, contemporary South Korea has been learning to reassess its strategic position in the emerging Sino-U.S. bipolarity in the Asia-Pacific region.
 This book serves as a historical guide for both specialists and policymakers who require a nuanced grasp of the new era of geopolitical shift, likely dominated by the two powers (China and the United States) that possess a distinct understanding of the norms and structure of the international order.

 - About the Author(s)

 Sangpil Jin, AuthorSangpil Jin specializes in modern Korean history, diplomatic history, imperial history, and East Asian geopolitics.
-He earned a PhD in Korean studies at SOAS University of London and his works have appeared in Acta Koreana, The International History Review, and The Diplomat.
+He obtained a PhD in Korean studies at SOAS University of London, and his works have appeared in publications such as Acta Koreana, The International History Review, and The Diplomat.